Hi, my name is Marc, and I would like to share my story about my struggles with anxiety disorder.

-After that, I found anxietycentre.com and was able to contact someone who understood my struggle perfectly.
+After that, I found the anxiety website, anxietycentre.com, and was able to contact someone who understood my struggle perfectly.
 Finally I was able to start some telephone sessions.

 Now let me explain.
 My condition was no joke!
 The intensity was 24/7 without almost no breaks or rest!!
 My most concerning symptoms were the unbalance/dizzy feelings, depersonalization, and having a strong aggressive feeling.

 - The unbalance feeling was so strong that I was not able to feel straight or steady on my feet.
 It also felt like someone was pushing me from the back all the time, and some days the discouragement was severe.

 - The aggressive feeling was a sensation in my body that is really hard to explain.
 I felt I needed to squeeze objects until it hurt enough so that it felt better when I released them.
 It was like an extreme rush of aggressiveness that needed to be released.
 It was horrific to say the least.

 - Now the depersonalization!
 Another quite scary sensation.
 I don’t know about other people, but for me, this symptom presented itself with a succession of really weird thoughts plus a strong feeling that nothing felt normal—everything was strange like a badddddddd drug trip, and for hours and hours.

 Friends, family members, and relatives were all very helpful, but nobody—and I mean nobody—got a hint of how bad I was feeling.
 It affected everything I did: my spiritual state, daily activities, job, etc. Needless to say, it was an awful time!